16 Types of Keys to Lock Away Your Security Concerns

 Tubular keys look very different from your normal types of keys as they come in a cylindrical shape and are much shorter.
 They are also known as barrel keys or circle pin tumbler keys.

-They are commonly used in ATMs, vending machines, glass cabinets in stores and elevators.
+They are commonly used in ATMs, vending machines, cash registers and some types of safes, glass cabinets in stores, and in elevators.
 They help prevent vandalism, theft and unauthorized entry.
 Tubular keys are an effective solution as they are very difficult to duplicate.

 While most key styles are designed to unlock one lock, primary keys can unlock multiple locks.
 Each lock has a separate key that can be used to unlock it but it also allows a primary key to open it.